MicrosoftDocs/power-automate-docs/articles/desktop-flows/repair-at-runtime.md

 ### Repair manually

 You can also repair the issue manually.
 Similar to the previous method, a notification window appears at runtime, prompting you to capture the UI element using Power Automate for Desktop's highlighter.
-To initiate this process, select the "Repair" button in the notification window, which enables the highlighter.
+To initiate this process, select the "Repair" button in the notification window, which turns on the highlighter.
 Next, hover over the necessary UI element on your screen and press "Ctrl" along with a left-click to capture it.

 The manual repair experience is also triggered if Copilot can't locate the UI element or if you select the "Repair manually" option from the notification window's drop-down menu.